Overview

-Scale insects seem to be an emerging pest in blueberries in Ontario and several states.
-We noticed at least three finds of scale insects last year and reports are coming in from new locations.
-It is possible the spray programs used to manage spotted wing drosophila are having an impact on natural predators and parasites that would normally help keep numbers down*.
+Scale insects are an emerging pest in blueberries in Ontario.
+Spray programs used to manage spotted wing drosophila may be impacting natural predators and parasites that normally help keep scale numbers low.

 Image